kevthehermit/volatility_symbols/README.md

 # volatility_symbols

 This tool can be used to generate an ISF file for Volatitlity3.

+*__WARNING__* - This tool will download 700MB - 1Gb of data per kernel in order to generate a given symbol set.
+The resulting ISF file is compressed to approx 3Mb

 You can also check the [ISF Server]('https://isf-server.techanarchy.net/') and search / download a precompiled set.

 ### Overview